techstackmedia/metrick/README.md

 cd <project-name>
 ```

-Install some other as listed below:
+Install some other packages as listed below:

 ```txt
 @emotion/react